-5.5 Following an audit, Ofgem issue the report to the generator and work closely with them to obtain any outstanding information and ensure that findings from the audits are resolved effectively.
-In the event of any potential non-compliance, error or fraud being identified, Ofgem investigates thoroughly and, where appropriate, can withdraw accreditation, change a station's ROC banding and make amendments to ROC issue.
+5.5 In the event of any potential non-compliance, error or fraud being identified, Ofgem investigates thoroughly and, where appropriate, can withdraw accreditation, change a station's ROC banding and make amendments to ROC issue.
 We only close an audit once we are sure that all corrective action has been taken to address problems identified.
-In some cases, we temporarily suspend the issue of ROCs while we wait for a station to provide outstanding information or take corrective actions.
-If there is evidence that suggests fraud, we can also contact law enforcement agencies.